 - Inability to express thoughts/feelings

 The first change, increased appetite, can take several forms.
 The most obvious form is physical appetite.
 People who are abusing cannabis can take in large quantities of food.
 This often causes weight gain.
 Other appetites, including the sexual appetite, can also increase when cannabis is abused.

 People who abuse cannabis often lose their motivation.
-They can lose interest in friends, work , school or social activities they once enjoyed.
+They can lose interest in friends, work, school or social activities they once enjoyed.
 They can lose sight of details around them, allowing messes to pile up.

 Lack of concern for personal safety is a common theme with those who abuse drugs.
 They do things like drive cars into objects, walk on ledges, and jump off buildings because they see nothing wrong with it while under the influence.
-This symptom is also common with those who abuse cannabis.
+This symptom is also shared with those who abuse cannabis.

 The final symptom of cannabis abuse is the inability to express thoughts or feelings.
-A person who was formerly bright, articulate and easy to talk to will start being unable to find words or express the thoughts and feelings they have.
+A person who was formerly bright, articulate and easy to talk to will start being unable to find words or represent the thoughts and feelings they have.
 A writer who can suddenly not put their pen to the page coherently is also a warning sign.

 If you suspect that you, or someone you love, struggles with an addiction to cannabis, a variety of services are available to help you regain the life you had.
-The best of these programs, inpatient rehab is your best choice.
-Beginning with detox, followed by rehabilitation and aftercare, an inpatient program can insure that you restart your life with the skills needed to maintain sobriety and achieve the success you have always desired.
+The best of these programs, inpatient rehab, is your best choice.
+Beginning with detox, followed by rehabilitation and aftercare, an inpatient program can ensure that you restart your life with the skills needed to maintain sobriety and achieve the success you have always desired.

 The first step to a successful rehabilitation is detoxification.
 This means clearing the body of the addictive substance.
 For many substances, the physical symptoms can be quite severe.
 Thankfully, for most people, marijuana withdrawal tends to be mild.